Weighted Cycles on Weaves

 Conversely, suppose we have a candidate Y-cycle $\gamma$ that satisfies Equation \eqref{eq: Y-cycle} for all incident edges $a_k$'s; we need to find a lift $\tilde{\gamma}$ that is a Y-cycle on the local weave pattern.
 Without loss of generality, let us assume that $\gamma(a_5)$ is the smallest among $\{\gamma(a_1),\gamma(a_3),\gamma(a_5),\gamma(a_7)\}$.
 Then we set

 It then follows that

 gives a Y-cycle $\tilde{\gamma}$ on the local unfolded weave pattern. \end{proof}

 \begin{rmk} For a Y-cycle $\gamma$ at a higher valence weave vertex, its lift $\tilde{\gamma}$ to a local unfolded weave pattern is not necessarily unique.
-However, since there are no trivalent weave vertices in the local unfolded pattern, any weighted cycle lifts would have been homotopic to each other. \end{rmk}
+However, since there are no trivalent weave vertices in the local unfolded pattern, any two weighted cycle lifts are homotopic to each other. \end{rmk}

 Similar to the roots in a non-simply-laced root system, each Y-cycle on a non-simply-laced weave also has a multiplier.
 This multiplier plays an important role in defining a \textbf{skew-symmetrizable pairing} between Y-cycles.